adam-funk/pi-humidity/README.md

 # pi-humidity

-Tools for logging DHT22 temperature and humidity and generating plots, intended for use from cron.
+Tools for logging BME680 air data and generating plots, intended for use from cron.

 ## required config file